ATS Resume Checker for Australia — See What Your Resume Looks Like to Australian Employer ATS Engines

 Why Australian ATS hiring runs harder than most realise

 Australia's relatively concentrated economy means a small number of large employers absorb a disproportionate share of white-collar hiring.
-The Big Four banks (CBA, Westpac, NAB, ANZ), the mining majors (BHP, Rio Tinto, Fortescue), the telcos (Telstra, Optus, TPG), the retail giants (Woolworths, Coles, Wesfarmers, Bunnings), and the tech standouts (Atlassian, Canva, Afterpay, Xero, REA Group, Carsales) collectively run ATS-routed hiring for the majority of skilled white-collar roles.
+The Big Four banks, the mining majors, the telcos, the retail giants, and the leading Australian tech companies collectively run ATS-routed hiring for the majority of skilled white-collar roles.

-The dominant parsers are Workday (CBA, Westpac, ANZ, NAB, BHP, Telstra, Woolworths, Qantas), SAP SuccessFactors (Wesfarmers, Coles, mining sector), Oracle Taleo (older enterprise deployments), and Greenhouse / Lever (Atlassian, Canva, Afterpay, most Australian tech startups).
+The dominant parsers are Workday (Australian banking, mining, telcos, large retail, aviation), SAP SuccessFactors (parts of retail and mining), Oracle Taleo (older enterprise deployments), and Greenhouse / Lever (most Australian tech startups and high-growth SaaS).
 Seek, Australia's dominant job board, also runs its own keyword search filtering on top of employer ATSes.

 Australia's unique filtering signal: Right to Work status.
 Every major Australian employer filters for visa status as a hard compliance check.
 Australian Citizens and Permanent Residents are weighted highest; 482 / 186 / 187 visa holders are next; Working Holiday and Student visa holders typically apply only to roles open to those categories.
 Listing your status clearly in your CV contact section is essential — both for ATS keyword matching and recruiter screening.